 Transitional simplified procedures

-The transitional simplified procedures which was announced for 31 January 2020 has been withdrawn.
-You will not be able to use it to import your goods from the EU.
+The transitional simplified procedures which were announced for 31 January 2020 have been withdrawn.
+You will not be able to use them to import your goods from the EU.

 Safety and security declarations